SWEGroup39/GatorChatApp/API_Documentation.md

 ### ➜ Overview of  **DELETE** Command for Users

-- The **DELETE** command takes in a user and deletes some aspect of thier information.
+- The **DELETE** command takes in a user and deletes some aspect of their information.

 ### Syntax
 - There are currently two DELETE functions available: